Turkey ‘determined’ to drive out Syrian Kurdish forces

 - Video shows moment of Clooney crash, actor thrown in air VIEW

-“If France is staying in Syria to protect the YPG, that will neither benefit France nor the YPG,” he said, referring to the main Kurdish militia in Syria.
+Cavusoglu warned it would not benefit France if it was staying in Syria to protect the YPG, the main Kurdish militia in Syria.

 Erdogan, speaking to reporters in Ankara, said Turkey was taking into account Trump’s announcement on Syria rather than French President Emmanuel Macron’s decision.
 The future of the international coalition against IS, which includes Turkey, the U.S. and France, remains unclear.